omaromeir/stat540-2014-project/README.md

 <!-- couple sentences of biological/scientific context
 motivate interest in a broad line of inquiry -->

-Inflammatory bowel disease (IBD) is classified into two forms; Crohn's disease (CD) and ulcerative colitis (UC).
+Inflammatory bowel disease (IBD) is a group of inflammatory conditions of the colon and small intestineis.
+And, it is a complex disease which arises as a result of the interaction of environmental and genetic factors.
+There are two main forms of IBD: Crohn's disease (CD) and ulcerative colitis (UC).
 There is an apparent overlap between the two forms in clinical criteria, understanding of pathophysiology, and therapy.
-The study from which this data set originated [2] aimed to broaden the understanding of gene regulation events in CD and UC, and identify new genes involved in perpetuating inflammatory disease progression.
+The study from which this data set originated [2] aimed to broaden the understanding of gene regulation events in CD and UC at a genome-wide level, and identify novel unknown genes involved in perpetuating inflammatory disease progression.

 ### Data Description